ghajba/100-days-of-code/log.md

 ## Day 16: February 12, 2017
-**Today's Progress**: FreeCodeCamp Front End Development Certificate **Thoughts**: After some time I could finish this certificate (actually the last project, Simon) and I am happy. #HWAPO **Link to work**: [Cerificate](https://www.freecodecamp.com/ghajba/front-end-certification)
+**Today's Progress**: FreeCodeCamp Front End Development Certificate

+**Thoughts**: After some time I could finish this certificate (actually the last project, Simon) and I am happy. #HWAPO

+**Link to work**: [Cerificate](https://www.freecodecamp.com/ghajba/front-end-certification)

 ## Day 17: February 13, 2017
 **Today's Progress**: Elixir and OTP

 **Thoughts**: I did some Elixir coding at CodeWars and book review too.
 I think I get stronger in this language too but it will take much more time to "master" it.
 And I need to get work done with Elixir to claim my experience.

 **Link to work**: No link today, the work is not for share.

 ## Day 18: February 14, 2017
-**Today's Progress**: Website Scraper in Python **Thoughts**: Sometimes the algorithm you think will solve your problem perfectly reults in a mess you have to fix with hours of manual labor.
+**Today's Progress**: Website Scraper in Python

+**Thoughts**: Sometimes the algorithm you think will solve your problem perfectly reults in a mess you have to fix with hours of manual labor.
 Next time I'll double-check my solutions before I let them run...

 **Link to work**: No link today, the work is not for share.

 ## Day 19: February 15, 2017
-**Today's Progress**: Website Scraper in Python **Thoughts**: I continued the website scraper from day 18 and polished my code: updated the algorithm to fix the issues from the previous day.
+**Today's Progress**: Website Scraper in Python

+**Thoughts**: I continued the website scraper from day 18 and polished my code: updated the algorithm to fix the issues from the previous day.

 **Link to work**: No link today, the work is not for share.

+## Day 20: February 18, 2017
+**Today's Progress**: Elixir book review and programming

+**Thoughts**: Book reviews are needed because writers can mess up their code too.
+And it is a pain to fix those things what are missing or not working.
+But it is a good thing to help improvement!

+**Link to work**: No link today, the work is not for share for now, you'll see my name in a book in the Acknowledge section in the near future ;)